Father John W. Broderick

 Assigned as follows:

-Fr.
-John W Broderick was ordained a priest in 1989.
-He was assigned to parishes in the Diocese of Albany and Syracuse.
-According to media reports, in February 2008, Broderick was arrested and charged in August with sexually abusing three children between October 2005 and May 2007, in Nicholville, New York.
-The children were ages 5 to 11, and all from one family.
-The victims’ parents told investigators Broderick befriended his family and was considered their spiritual adviser.
+According to media reports, in 2008, Father John W. Broderick was arrested and charged in with sexually abusing three children between October 2005 and May 2007 in Nicholville, New York.
+The children were aged 5 to 11, and all from one family.
+The victims’ parent told investigators Broderick befriended his family and was considered their spiritual adviser.

-In February 2009, he was acquitted on two felony charges and found guilty of one misdemeanor.
-In April, the court vacated his conviction.
+In February 2009, Broderick was acquitted on two felony charges and found guilty of one charge of child endangerment.
+In April 2009, the court vacated his conviction.

-In August 2018, Broderick’s name first appeared publicly on the Diocese of Scranton’s list of clergy credibly accused of sex abuse of minors, and in November 2018, Broderick’s name appeared on the Diocese of Albany’s list.
+In August 2018, Father Broderick’s name first appeared publicly on the Diocese of Scranton’s list of clergy credibly accused of sex abuse of minors.
+In November 2018, Father Broderick’s name appeared on the Diocese of Albany’s list.
+His name appeared publicly on the Diocese of Syracuse’s list of clergy credibly accused of sexual abuse of minors, published in December 2018.